-Pork Scaloppine with Mustard Pan Sauce and Baby Carrots
+Pork Scaloppine with Mustard Pan Sauce and Baby Carrots delivers a flavorful, all-in-one meal in under an hour.

 1 pound baby carrots, halved lengthwise